Being all about rugby, this could hardly be described as a ‘fairy’ story but, nonetheless, should begin like this:

 In those early days of leagues, clubs played each other once only and Wivey’s promotion came down to the final game of the season, away to Coney Hill, Gloucester.
 Never having played them before, the reputation of Coney Hill had preceded them throughout the season, with tough Bristol sides saying, ‘If you think we’re rough, wait till you meet Coney Hill!
 It was learned that referees were instructed not to bring their car to the club, as it would likely be torched, so a club official would collect and deliver the lamb for slaughter.
 Visiting teams were as likely to be attacked and damaged by the spectators, as by the opposition, so the game was approached with some...anticipation!

-So it was no great surprise that flankers Rob Stone & Keith Gosling spent much of the game trying to protect 17 year old Colt Michael Mann on his 1st XV debut, after he’d had the nerve to score a try in the early moments of the game.
+Wivey’s meteoric rise had been achieved with a second row of no great size – Benjy Stevens & Brian Stone were both good players, but by no means huge, so we’d been playing a hulking great incomer (and softie) to add weight, but the bus had to leave for Coney Hill without him, as he’d suddenly developed a tooth abscess!
+The forwards sub was 17 year old Colt Michael Mann, and it was no great surprise that flankers Rob Stone & Keith Gosling spent much of his 1st XV debut protecting him, after he’d had the nerve to score a try in the early moments of the game.
 Fortunately, the attempt to extract Rob Stone’s eyeball was unsuccessful!

 Also fortunately, the RFU has tightened up considerably on foul play in subsequent years and such behaviour has long been eradicated.

-B Stone, R Weaver*, B Stevens, P Buckingham, P Bristow*, D Quicke, M Mann*, C Clifford, R Williams, R Stone*, K Gosling, B Weaver, N Darlowe, I Bristow*, P Stone*, G Sharland* D Sharland*, J Winter*
+B Stone, R Weaver*, B Stevens, P Buckingham, P Bristow*, D Quicke, M Mann*, C Clifford, R Williams, R Stone*, K Gosling, A Weaver, N Darlowe, I Bristow*, P Stone*, G Sharland*, D Sharland*, J Winter*

 While others did Wivey proud, that’s the core that made such a successful side.
 Those who represented the county are asterisked in the team list.